poseidonos/poseidonos/doc/guides/cli/poseidonos-cli_volume_create.md

       --iswalvol             If specified, the volume to be created will be a wal volume for HA.
       --maxbw uint           The maximum bandwidth for the volume in MB/s.
       --maxiops uint         The maximum IOPS for the volume in Kilo.
-      --nsid string          Namespace ID for the volume to be created.
-      --secondary            If specified, the volume to be created will be a secondary volume for HA.
+      --nsid int32           Namespace ID for the volume to be created. (default -1) --secondary            If specified, the volume to be created will be a secondary volume for HA.
                              If not specified, this volume will be created as a primary volume.
       --size string          The size of the volume in B, K, KB, G, GB, ... (binary units (base-2))